Lie-orthogonal operators: Invariant ideals of Lie-orthogonal operators

 \subsection{Center}

 A special place among ideals that are invariant with respect to all Lie-orthogonal operators over a given Lie algebra~$L$ belongs to the center~$Z$ of~$L$.
-The properties of Lie-orthogonal operators essentially depend on whether or no the center of Lie algebra is zero.
+The properties of Lie-orthogonal operators on~$L$ essentially depend on whether or not the center~$Z$ is zero.